stijn-dejongh/lovecraft_public_domain/raw_converts/cdw.md

 curious letters received by Dr. Shippen regarding the presence of an unwholesome character in Philadelphia.
-But more decisive steps were in the air, and it is in the secret assemblages of sworn and tested sailors and faithful old privateersmen in the Brown warehouses by night that we must look for the main fruits of Weeden&rsquo;s disclosures.
-Slowly and surely a plan of campaign was under development which would leave no trace of Joseph Curwen&rsquo;s noxious mysteries.
+But more decisive steps were in the air, and it is in the secret assemblages of sworn and tested sailors and faithful old privateersmen in the Brown warehouses by night that we must look for the main fruits of Weeden's disclosures.
+Slowly and surely a plan of campaign was under development which would leave no trace of Joseph Curwen's noxious mysteries.

   Curwen, despite all precautions, apparently felt that something was in the wind;
 for he was now remarked to wear an unusually worried look.
-His coach was seen at all hours in the town and on the Pawtuxet Road, and he dropped little by little the air of forced geniality with which he had latterly sought to combat the town&rsquo;s prejudice.
+His coach was seen at all hours in the town and on the Pawtuxet Road, and he dropped little by little the air of forced geniality with which he had latterly sought to combat the town's prejudice.
 The nearest neighbours to his farm, the Fenners, one night remarked a great shaft of light shooting into the sky from some aperture in the roof of that cryptical stone building with the high, excessively narrow windows;
 an event which they quickly communicated to John Brown in Providence.
-Mr. Brown had become the executive leader of the select group bent on Curwen&rsquo;s extirpation, and had informed the Fenners that some action was about to be taken.
+Mr. Brown had become the executive leader of the select group bent on Curwen's extirpation, and had informed the Fenners that some action was about to be taken.
 This he deemed needful because of the impossibility of their not witnessing the final raid; and he explained his course by saying that Curwen was known to be a spy of the customs officers at Newport, against whom the hand of every Providence shipper,